prody/ProDy/doc/plugins/index.rst

 .. image:: nmwiz/plot.png User can plot squared-fluctuations along the active normal mode by clicking on
                           the :guilabel:`Plot` button.
 Plots will be generated using a modified version of `MultiPlot <http://www.ks.uiuc.edu/Research/vmd/plugins/multiplot/>`_ plug-in.

-                          Clicking on the plot will label and highlight the residue (or atom) in the VMD display.
+                          |bulb| Clicking on the plot will label and highlight the residue (or atom) in the VMD
+                          display.
 ========================= ====================================================================================================================================